 2. In Device Manager expand Universal Serial Bus controllers.

-3. Right-click on every USB controller or device and select Uninstall. (if you use a USB Keyboard or Mouse and you lost the connection, unplug and re-plug them to regain connectivity.)
+3. Right-click on every USB controller or device and select Uninstall. *

 4. Restart your computer.

-5. Wait until Windows re-installs Universal Serial Bus controllers.
+5. Wait some minutes until Windows re-installs the drivers for the Universal Serial Bus controllers.

 6. Plug your USB device again and install drivers if needed.